Saint Martin’s seeks to build a diverse, hard-working, and highly-engaged

 with a B average before transferring.

-If you will be transferring in 24 or less semester credits (typically two
+If you will be transferring in 24 or fewer semester credits (typically

 submit your high school transcript and SAT or ACT scores, particularly if